o3de/o3de.org/content/docs/userguide/editor/toolbars.md

 ---
-description: ' Use the top toolbar in &ly-editor; to access editor tools and features in &ALYlong;. '
+description: ' Use the top toolbar in Lumberyard Editor to access editor tools and features in Amazon Lumberyard. '
 title: Using the Top Toolbar
 ---
 # Using the Top Toolbar {#lumberyard-editor-toolbars}